 Bugs specific to IE11/Edge Legacy will no longer be fixed.

-We will no longer support or guarantee the proper functioning and uploading of data from the ServiceNav Boxes under Ubuntu OS 12.04, from 01/02.
-If you haven't already done so, please contact your technical contact or our support team to find out how to migrate the remaining collectors within your environment.
+We will no longer support or guarantee the proper functioning and data upload from ServiceNav Boxes running Ubuntu 12.04 OS, as of 01/02.
+If you have not already done so, please contact your technical contact or our support team to find out how to migrate the remaining collectors in your fleet.

-Allows to supervise, in a generic way, any API in REST (Json) format with numerical returns, by GET or POST requests.
-The service allows you to retrieve, if necessary, an authentication with the call from another EndPoint.
-Retrieves field values according to white/black lists, and compares them to thresholds
+Allows to monitor, in a generic way, any API in REST format (Json) with numerical returns, by GET or POST requests.
+The service allows to recover, if needed, an authentication with the call of another EndPoint Retrieves field values according to white/black lists, and compares them to thresholds

-Allows to supervise, in a generic way, any API in REST (Json) format with text returns, by GET or POST requests.
-The service allows you to retrieve, if necessary, an authentication with the call from another EndPoint.
-Retrieves field values according to white/black lists, and compares them to the expected mappings.
+Allows to monitor, in a generic way, any API in REST format (Json) with textual returns, by GET or POST requests.
+The service allows to recover, if needed, an authentication with the call of another EndPoint Retrieves field values according to white/black lists, and compares them to expected mappings.

 Returns, in MB, the amount and % of RAM used by the pod(s) or node(s) on the host.
-Configuration Token, Host, Environment, Subject, Alert Threshold, Critical Threshold, White List, Black List.
-If pods or nodes in the perimeter are inaccessible, they must be filtered (via white list or black list).
+Configuration Token, Host, Environment, Object, Alert threshold, Critical threshold, White list, Black list.
+If pods or nodes in the perimeter are inaccessible, they must be filtered (via whitelist or blacklist)